paulozip/arauto/README.md

 * Stationarity Test using **Augmented Dickey-Fuller** test
 * Customization of data transforming for stationarity: you can use from first difference to seasonal log to transform your data
 * **ACF** (Autocorrelation function) and **PACF** (Parcial correlation function) for terms estimation
-* Customize ARIMA terms or **let Alchemy choose the best for you** based on your data
+* Customize ARIMA terms or **let Arauto choose the best for you** based on your data
 * **Grid search** feature for parameters tuning
-* Code generation: at the end of the process, Alchemy returns the code used to transform the data and train the model
+* Code generation: at the end of the process, Arauto returns the code used to transform the data and train the model

 # Getting started
-Alchemy can be used in three different ways:
+Arauto can be used in three different ways:

 ## Web
-If you are just curious about what you can do with Alchemy, **[you can refer to this website](https://projectalchemy.herokuapp.com)**.
-This version contains some example datasets that you can use to check how Alchemy works.
+If you are just curious about what you can do with Arauto, **[you can refer to this website](https://projectarauto.herokuapp.com)**.
+This version contains some example datasets that you can use to check how Arauto works.

-**IMPORTANT: please be aware that this web version is a lightweight version of Alchemy, with low computational power and with some features disable, since we are using a free-tier version of Heroku instance.**.
-To understand the full potential of Alchemy, use one of the installations version below.
+**IMPORTANT: please be aware that this web version is a lightweight version of Arauto, with low computational power and with some features disable, since we are using a free-tier version of Heroku instance.**.
+To understand the full potential of Arauto, use one of the installations version below.

 ## Docker
-Run the following commands to use Alchemy with Docker (requires **Docker and Docker-compose**):
+Run the following commands to use Arauto with Docker (requires **Docker and Docker-compose**):

 ```bash
 # Run the docker compose